Hawaii Department of Health, Office of Primary Care & Rural Health

 The Hawaii Flex Program continues to provide technical assistance (TA) to its nine critical access hospitals (CAHs) on the Medicare Beneficiary Quality Improvement Project (MBQIP) and other quality improvement (QI) initiatives.
-Every quarter, members from the state's CAHs come to the Hawaii Performance Improvement Collaborative meetings to learn, share experiences and frustrations, provide peer support, and review measures on quality improvement and patient safety.
+Every other month, members from the state's CAHs join Hawaii Performance Improvement Collaborative meetings to learn, share experiences and frustrations, provide peer support, and review measures on quality improvement and patient safety.
 Hawaii has also established a Learning Action Network (LAN) to address specific issues from CAHs, which meets monthly via video teleconferencing (VTC).
 Individual TA is provided to the CAHs as needed.

 CAH Operational and Financial Improvement

-The Hawaii Flex Program provides TA on operational and financial improvement through a quarterly meeting that addresses financial and operational issues.
+The Hawaii Flex Program provides TA on operational and financial improvement through a meeting every other month that addresses financial and operational issues.
 The nine CAHs meet to learn, share their experiences and frustrations, provide peer support, and review financial and operational measures.
 The Hawaii Flex Program also supports a Studer Leadership Initiative to better promote Studer principles throughout the CAHs.
-A monthly LAN on the revenue cycle addresses the key concerns of CAHs.
+A monthly LAN on the revenue cycle addresses the key concerns of CAHs on the revenue cycle process.
 Individual TA is provided to the CAHs as needed.

 CAH Population Health Improvement

 The Hawaii Flex Program continues to provide TA on conducting community health needs assessments (CHNAs) to CAHs and provides resources and data concerning their communities.
 The Hawaii Flex Program continues to develop the Pilinaha model that was adapted from the Prevention Institute's Tool for Health and Resilience In Vulnerable Environments (THRIVE) and to support the Blue Zones initiative in rural communities.